theKashey/react-prerendered-component/README.md

 )
 .pipe(createCacheStream(control)) // magic here
 .pipe(res)
 ```
+Stream API is completely _stream_ and would not delay Time-To-First-Byte

 - `PrerenderedControler` - top level controller for a cache.
 Requires `controler` to be set
 - `CachedLocation` - location to be cached.